Turning Sound Into Light

 Conventional fluid dynamic equations do not account for sonoluminescence entirely.
 Specifically, some researchers have applied Rayleigh’s equations to the bubble collapse but this “violates it’s domain of applicability” according to Putterman and Weninger.
 This violation occurs because Rayleigh’s equation is only for low Mach number motion, and the bubble collapse occurs at high Mach number.
 Putterman and Weninger also suggest that researchers misapply Saha’s equation and Bremsstrahlung equations to this phenomena.
 Without getting too deep into the details of these equations, Saha’s equation typically describes an ionization state of a gas relative to its temperature and pressure.
 Similarly, Bremsstrahlung equations typically describe electromagnetic radiation produced by the deceleration of a charged particle.
 At present, these equations do not adequately explain sonoluminescence for a variety of reasons.

-Some researchers believe that during sonoluminescence, bubbles have an inner core of plasma.
-In a study published in peer-reviewed Journal Nature, entitled “Plasma formation and temperature measurement during single-bubble cavitation,” researchers state that “emitting species must originate from collisions with high-energy electrons, ions, or particles from a hot plasma core.”
+Many researchers believe that during sonoluminescence, bubbles have an inner core of plasma.
+In a study published in the peer-reviewed journal Nature, entitled “Plasma formation and temperature measurement during single-bubble cavitation,” researchers state that “emitting species must originate from collisions with high-energy electrons, ions, or particles from a hot plasma core.”
 Other research supports the hypothesis that SL bubbles have a hot plasma core.

 According to another recent publication called “Evidence for a Plasma Core during Multibubble Sonoluminescence in Sulfuric Acid”: “. . . the observation of molecular and atomic ions is the first experimental demonstration of an inner ionized plasma core during single-bubble cavitation.”
 Thus, current research suggests that the core of the SL bubbles may be plasma, the fourth fundamental state of matter.
 Perhaps this is the reason why fluid dynamic equations do not match the phenomenon.